OTAKUWeBer/AutoChessBot/README.md

 # Chess Position Evaluator

 This project captures a chessboard from a screenshot, extracts its FEN (Forsyth–Edwards Notation) representation, and uses Stockfish to suggest the best move.
-It also includes plans for a graphical user interface (GUI).
+It now includes a graphical user interface (GUI) using Tkinter.

 ## Features
-✅ Captures the chessboard image using a double-click
+✅ Captures the chessboard image using a single click
 ✅ Extracts the FEN from the image via [Chessify](https://chessify.me)
 ✅ Automatically flips the board if playing as Black
 ✅ Uses Stockfish to suggest the best move
 ✅ **Auto Move Execution**: Automatically makes the best move in the game
-🛠 **Upcoming Features:**
-  - **Graphical User Interface (GUI)**: A user-friendly interface instead of the terminal
+✅ **Graphical User Interface (GUI)**: A user-friendly interface instead of the terminal
+🛠 **New Features:**
+  - **ESC to go back and choose color again**

 ## Prerequisites
 Ensure you have the following installed:

 - Python 3.10+
 - `requests` (`pip install requests`)
-- `tkinter` (`pip install tkinter`)
 - `mss` (`pip install mss`)
-- `opencv` (`pip install opencv-python`)\
+- `opencv` (`pip install opencv-python`)
 - `pyautogui` (`pip install pyautogui`)
+- `tkinter` (Pre-installed with Python)
 - Stockfish chess engine ([Download here](https://stockfishchess.org/))

 ## Installation